ros/catkin/doc/user_guide/setup_dot_py.rst

 in the project root.
 The setup.py file uses Python to describe the Python content of the stack.

-We recommend to prefer distutils package over setuptools/distribute, because with distutils we can avoid the creation of egg-info folders in the project source folder.
-The setup.cfg file of distutils2 is not supported by catkin.

 Catkin allows you to specify the installation of your python files in this setup.py and reuse some of the information in your CMakeLists.txt.